 - Place the Greek yogurt biscuits on your baking sheet one inch apart from each other.
 Bake 10-15 minutes, until golden brown.
 I only had to bake mine 12 minutes, so keep an eye on yours while they're in the oven.
 I got about 9 biscuits that were just over 2.5 inches in diameter out of this recipe, but depending on how big you cut yours you might end up with a slightly different amount.

 My biscuits came out to around 60 calories per serving with 2 g of protein each – much more impressive stats than Pillsbury’s biscuits, which contain around 170 calories and 3g of protein each.
 While theirs are slightly larger, you can eat three times the amount of my homemade version for the same amount of calories and consume twice the amount of protein of a single refrigerated biscuit.
-By baking your own, you’ll also avoid all the saturated fat you’d otherwise be eating, considering these Greek yogurt biscuits have just over 1g of fat in the entire recipe.
-Pillsbury’s have about 7g each.
+By baking your own, you’ll also avoid all the saturated fat you’d otherwise be eating.
+These Greek yogurt biscuits have just over 1g of fat in the entire recipe while Pillsbury’s have about 7g each.
 You know what that means?
 Time to get creative with your toppings!
 I’m seeing some vegetarian sausage, egg and cheese sandwiches in my breakfast future…